About Us

 We have been here running it as a Bed and Breakfast as well as being our family home since 1986.

-South facing and high on a plateau between Dovedale and the Manifold valley, Stanshope Hall is in the heart of the Peak District National Park in central England, on a small road between the villages of Ilam and Alstonefield.
-It is seven miles to the nearest town, Ashbourne.
+South facing and set high on a plateau between Dovedale and the Manifold Valley, Stanshope Hall is a peaceful Bed and Breakfast in the heart of the Peak District National Park, ideally located for exploring the surrounding countryside.
+Situated on a quiet road between the villages of Ilam and Alstonefield, the nearest market town, Ashbourne, is just seven miles away.
+Many guests visiting outside peak season choose our Winter Warmer offer, designed for peaceful winter breaks and scenic walks near Dovedale and Ashbourne.

 The History of Stanshope Hall